Healthy keto foods

 Butter and ghee — which is simply clarified butter — are essentially carb-free.
 Many types of cheese work for keto, including Brie, cheddar, Swiss, provolone, mozzarella and Monterey Jack.

 Rich in probiotics, yogurt and kefir are probably the best dairy options for keto, Ussery says.
 Both are types of fermented foods, a known good source for probiotics.
 If you’re unfamiliar with kefir, it’s a fermented milk made from kefir grains.
 Probiotics are the “good” bacteria in your gut.
 Having a normal balance of probiotics is important for gastrointestinal health.

 Keep in mind that full-fat yogurt may contain some carbohydrates due to the natural lactose content of milk, Ussery adds.
 “For people following very strict ketogenic diets, remaining conscientious of sources like this is important.”

 Popular keto-adapted foods include the chaffle — a cheese-and-egg waffle.
 They’re easy to make with an inexpensive mini-waffle maker, and you add a flavor boost with a dash of cinnamon or cocoa powder.

 “Cheese is another healthful option,” Ussery says.
-“While cheese is high in saturated fat, it does contain nutritional benefit.
+“While cheese is high in saturated fat, it does contain nutritional benefits.
 Avoid processed cheese, and look for natural kinds like cheddar or parmesan.”